sampathvadrevu/cricket-club-performance-sql/README.md

 ---

+### `04_post_match_stat_update.sql`
+Provides a **transactional update template** for incrementally updating season-level player statistics after each match.

+Key characteristics:
+- One match is handled within a single transaction
+- Only players who participated in the match are updated
+- Only relevant stats (batting, bowling, fielding) are incremented
+- Derived metrics are intentionally excluded from manual updates

+This file is designed as a reusable reference script and is executed only when post-match updates are required.

+---

 ## Execution Order
-To reproduce the analysis, execute the SQL files in the following order:
+To reproduce the analysis from scratch, execute the SQL files in the following order:
-1. 01_schema.sql
+1. `01_schema.sql`
-2. 02_data_insertion.sql
+2. `02_data_insertion.sql`
-3. 03_player_performance_analysis.sql
+3. `03_player_performance_analysis.sql`

+`04_post_match_stat_update.sql` is executed **only after matches are played** to incrementally update season statistics.

 ---